What is Neuroplasticity?

 The goal of the Arrowsmith Program is to strengthen the learner’s ability to learn through a range of specific programs so that learning can proceed easily and efficiently.

-The Arrowsmith Program does not teach content, but changes the capacity of the learner to learn so that the learner can understand, absorb, retain, process and use the content.
-This lays the foundation for learning by strengthening critical cognitive functions such as reasoning, thinking, planning, problem solving, visual memory for symbol patterns, auditory memory for facts and instructions, visual memory for objects such as landmarks and faces, number sense, non-verbal problem solving required for effective social interaction, spatial reasoning necessary for navigating one’s way, and learning motor plans involved in writing and reading.
-This approach allows the learner to proceed through his or her academic and vocational career with strengthened cognitive functioning and to succeed where before they struggled and often failed.
+The Arrowsmith Program does not teach content.
+The goal is to change the capacity of the learner to learn so that the learner can understand, absorb, retain, process and use the content, laying the foundation for learning by strengthening critical cognitive functions such as reasoning, thinking, planning, problem solving, visual memory for symbol patterns, auditory memory for facts and instructions, visual memory for objects such as landmarks and faces, number sense, non-verbal problem solving required for effective social interaction, spatial reasoning necessary for navigating one’s way, and learning motor plans involved in writing and reading.
+The goal of this approach is to allow the learner to proceed through his or her academic and vocational career with strengthened cognitive functioning and to succeed where before they struggled and often failed.

 How do I know if the Arrowsmith Program is right for me or my child?